Chapter 8 Future Study of Intelligence

 closed-loop systems are for an open world, however small.

-In fact, “general intelligence” could never be achieved by simply having memorized all existing knowledge of the world.
-Instead, general intelligence can only be achieved by having the mechanisms to improve its existing memory so as to be able to adapt to any new environments and tasks.
+In fact, “general intelligence” can never be achieved by simply memorizing all existing data and knowledge of the world.
+Instead, general intelligence requires mechanisms to improve existing memory so as to adapt to new environments and tasks.
+This is precisely the essence of the Cybernetics program laid out by Norbert Wiener in the 1940s that we discussed at the very beginning of this book.

 Figure 8.1 : From an open-ended deep network to a closed-loop system.